Marijuana Effects on Testosterone: A VERY Real Threat

 This chemical negatively affects the function of normal hormones, including the cross-talk between the different parts of the brain.

+Two of the important hormones responsible for the male’s sexual function, and the related signals from before and after were found to be lowered by THC.
 Research using THC on small animals have shown that male sexual organs are smaller, less active and less fertile, ie the sperms are less healthy as well.

 weed lowers testosterone

+These negative effects can be reversed with time.
 Other brain signals for growth, food breakdown and energy conversion, and blood pressure control were likely to be affected as well.

 It should be noted that this is considered an old review, and there should have been more pre-clinical studies since.